un4b0mber/krypto_info_mobile_app/README.md

 Your gateway to the most explosive crypto news & tokens with moonshot potential! 🌕📈

-CryptoPulse is a sleek mobile app that brings you:
+Cryptify is a sleek mobile app that brings you:

 📰 Top trending news from X (formerly Twitter) — stay ahead of the curve